open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 weight: 11
 description:
   An implementation of auto-instrumentation using the OpenTelemetry Operator.
-spelling:
-  cSpell:ignore otlpreceiver k8sattributesprocessor GRPCNETCLIENT REDISCALA
+# prettier-ignore
-  autoinstrumentation otelinst
+cSpell:ignore: autoinstrumentation GRPCNETCLIENT k8sattributesprocessor otelinst otlpreceiver REDISCALA
 ---

 The OpenTelemetry Operator supports injecting and configuring